5.0: Commercial performance

 5.0 debuted at number 10 on the Billboard 200, selling 63,000 copies in its first week in the United States.
 It also entered at number 1 on the Billboards Top Rap Albums and number 2 on the Top R&B/Hip-Hop Albums.
 The album debuted the same week on the Canadian Albums Chart at number 19.
 As of August 2013, the album has sold 314,000 copies in the United States.
+Following the album's relatively modest commercial performance compared to his previous efforts, Nelly publicly criticized Universal Motown for inadequate shipping and marketing, arguing that the label shared responsibility for the low sales despite the strong digital success of the lead single "Just a Dream."